 $position );

 Toolbars can also be used to hold any type of widget.
-The
+The following functions are similar to the ones already mentioned, but use a Widget instead of text and pixmap:

 $toolbar->append_widget( $widget,